How Much Do Foster Parents Get Paid in New Brunswick?

 Basic Maintenance Rates

 The standard per diem in New Brunswick is the base rate for day-to-day care — food, housing contribution, clothing, and basic personal items.
-Rates are age-tiered: younger children receive a lower base rate than teenagers, reflecting the reality that older youth generally have higher costs for food, activities, and clothing.
+Rates are age-tiered and vary with the child's age and the current rate schedule.

 National guides and even some provincial comparisons frequently quote per diem rates from Ontario, Alberta, or British Columbia — provinces where rates can run $60 to $90 per day or higher.
 New Brunswick, along with other Maritime provinces, operates in a different range.
-Realistic basic maintenance rates in New Brunswick have historically fallen in the $22 to $32 per day range depending on the child's age.
-These figures align with what foster families in the province report, though DSD updates rates periodically.
+Realistic basic maintenance rates in New Brunswick are approximately $22 to $44 per day depending on the child's age and current rate schedule.
+DSD updates rates periodically.

 The basic rate is the starting point, not the ceiling.
-Most children in care in New Brunswick are assessed for a Special Needs classification, which can substantially increase the daily rate.
+Most children in care in New Brunswick are assessed through the Special Needs process, which can increase the daily rate.

 Special Needs Assessment (SNA)